 It was once assumed that bees use propolis to protect the hive from the elements.
 However, we now know that bees need ventilation, even in winter, Therefore, there are a number of properties of propolis that might be seen as useful by the bees in their home.
 This includes its ability to reinforce structure, provide thermal insulation, reduce vibration in cells, prevent diseases and parasites from entering the hive, and make the hive more defensible from wild colonies and predators by narrowing the entry point and sealing holes.

-With this in mind, what a wonderful substance to be added into your toothpaste!
-As well as providing the oral health and fresh breath of your usual toothpaste, the Propolis Toothpaste sold on my site is natural and has the potential to improve and strengthen immune function, boost antioxidant activity and treat throat & mouth ulcers.
-So, get to to it: polish those pearly-whites with some bee glue!
+With this in mind, what a wonderful substance to be added to your toothpaste!
+As well as providing oral health and the fresh breath of your usual toothpaste, the Propolis Toothpaste sold on my site is natural and has the potential to improve and strengthen immune function, boost antioxidant activity and treat throat & mouth ulcers.
+So, get to it: polish those pearly whites with some bee glue!